SCOTT RUESCHER

 ABOUT

-Scott Ruescher is the author of the full-length poetry collection Waiting for the Light to Change (Prolific Press, 2017) and of two earlier chapbooks.
+Scott Ruescher is the author of one full-length poetry collection Waiting for the Light to Change (Prolific Press, 2017); of a second one, Above the Fold, forthcoming from Finishing Line Press in February 2025; and of two earlier chapbooks.
 He has won Able Muse’s Write Prize, Poetry Quarterly‘s Rebecca Lard Award, and, twice, the New England Poetry Club‘s Erika Mumford Prize for poetry about travel and international culture.
-His poems have appeared in About Place, AGNI, The Common Ground Review, Negative Capability, Ploughshares, The Evening Street Review, Solstice, The Tower Journal, and many other publications.
+His poems have appeared in About Place, AGNI, Common Ground Review, Negative Capability, Nine Mile, Pangyrus, Ploughshares, Solstice, and many other publications.
 From 2002 until 2020 he worked for the Arts in Education program at the Harvard Graduate School of Education and taught English in the Boston University Prison Education Program.
+Now retired, he writes publicity for The Neighborhood Developers in Chelsea, Mass., and helps out in English-language and citizenship classes at the Immigrant Learning Center in Malden.

 IN POETRY PERIODICALS AND OTHER PLACES